 - An introduction to theories regarding bilingual teaching and learning appropriate to post-14 education in Wales.

 Sgiliaith offers a number of courses to support colleges and other providers across Wales as they respond to the increasing demand for Welsh language skills in the post-14 education sector.
-It's possible to browse through our courses in the 'Courses' section, or contact Sgiliaith to arrange tailored training.
+Browse our courses in the ‘National Staff Development Scheme' section, or contact Sgiliaith to arrange tailored training.